Barclays Upgrades Dell Technologies (XTRA:12DA)

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 7,577K shares representing 2.42% ownership of the company.
 In its prior filing, the firm reported owning 7,987K shares , representing a decrease of 5.41%.
 The firm increased its portfolio allocation in 12DA by 29.01% over the last quarter.

+Coatue Management holds 7,312K shares representing 2.34% ownership of the company.
+In its prior filing, the firm reported owning 4,221K shares , representing an increase of 42.27%.
+The firm decreased its portfolio allocation in 12DA by 25.49% over the last quarter.

+Arrowstreet Capital, Limited Partnership holds 5,336K shares representing 1.71% ownership of the company.
+In its prior filing, the firm reported owning 7,812K shares , representing a decrease of 46.40%.
+The firm decreased its portfolio allocation in 12DA by 21.44% over the last quarter.

-DZ BANK AG Deutsche Zentral Genossenschafts Bank, Frankfurt am Main holds 7,415K shares representing 2.37% ownership of the company.
-In its prior filing, the firm reported owning 3,715K shares , representing an increase of 49.91%.
-The firm increased its portfolio allocation in 12DA by 711.68% over the last quarter.
+Bank Of America holds 4,991K shares representing 1.60% ownership of the company.
+In its prior filing, the firm reported owning 3,859K shares , representing an increase of 22.68%.
+The firm decreased its portfolio allocation in 12DA by 63.36% over the last quarter.

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.